 It’s no surprise that the city that brought you the Declaration of Independence goes big on July 4th.
 There are three main experiences on the big day that are not to be missed.

-• July 4th Concert: Kesha and NE-YO take the stage on the Benjamin Franklin Parkway for a free concert.
+- July 4th Concert: LL Cool J and Jazmine Sullivan take the stage on the Benjamin Franklin Parkway for a free concert.
 The section closest to the stage requires tickets, but anyone can line up along the Parkway for music, food trucks, and games in a family-friendly environment.
 Gates open at 4pm and the show starts at 7pm.

-• Fireworks: The day culminates with fireworks above the Philadelphia Museum of Art.
-They typically begin between 9:35 and 9:45pm and can be seen from the Parkway, Belmont Plateau, and around Fairmount Park.
+- Fireworks: The day culminates with fireworks above the Philadelphia Museum of Art.
+They begin right after the concert ends (typically between 9:35 and 9:45pm) and can be seen from the Parkway, Belmont Plateau, and around Fairmount Park.

 Enjoy a rooftop bar

-Philly is full of excellent rooftop bars perfect for enjoying a nice summer day.
-Bok Bar has the best views in the city, and they’re serving Down North’s acclaimed pizza this month.
-For great drinks perched above the parkway, Assembly is the place to go.
+Philly is full of excellent rooftop bars perfect for enjoying a nice summer day, and we’ve been to them all.
+Bok Bar has the best views in the city, and they’re serving Gabriella’s excellent Vietnamese food this month.
+For great drinks perched above the Parkway, Assembly is the place to go.
 If you’re craving Mexican, head to El Techo—the roof there is retractable, so you don’t need to worry about the weather.

 Have fun at Independence Blue Cross RiverRink Summerfest

-In July, Independence Blue Cross RiverRink Summerfest is a festival of fun that feels like a riverside carnival.
+In July, Independence Blue Cross RiverRink Summerfest feels like a riverside carnival.
 Rides and boardwalk games are big draws, and there is a huge arcade and plenty of food options.
 I mean, who doesn’t love a good funnel cake?

-Admission is free, and the attractions and concessions are pay-as-you-go.
-Summerfest is open daily through September 2.
+Play mini-golf and enjoy the roller skating rink, which is back this summer.
+General admission is free, and the attractions, roller skating, and concessions are pay-as-you-go.
+Summerfest is open daily through September 1, 2025.

 Experience Blobfest

 Lovers of the campy and quirky, rejoice!
-Phoenixville’s annual Blobfest festival is back for the 25th year from July 12 to 14.
+Phoenixville’s annual Blobfest festival is back from July 11 to 13.
 The 3-day event commemorates the 1950s sci-fi/horror movie The Blob starring Steve McQueen, which was filmed in and around the area.

 Blobfest’s main event is a recreation of the movie scene in which people run screaming out the doors of The Colonial Theatre.
-For the first time, this year there are two run-outs.
-Saturday’s Street Fair includes lots of music, food, and unique merchandise vendors plus a parade and costume contest.
+This year, there are two run-outs.
+Saturday’s Street Fair includes lots of music, food, and unique vendors plus a parade, a costume contest, and a kids’ talent show.
 Sunday brings a 5K, 10K, and half marathon.
 See the full schedule of events.

 See a movie at Sunset Social